cop3402fall18/syllabus/README.md

 project is cumulative: assignments 2-4 each depend on the previous assignment and assignment 4 depends on all previous assignments.
 The assignment weights reflect this dependence.

+### Assignment Grading in Detail

+Assignment 1:

+- 5pts if it compiles and runs (even if no tests pass)
+  - or 3pt if there is substantial implementation effort but doesn't compile
+- 5pts for the given test cases (e.g., .5pt for each case)
+- 5pts for the secret test cases

 ### Grade Calculation